Adhyayan Suman: Personal life

-Suman was born in Mumbai to Bollywood actor Shekhar Suman and Alka Suman.
+Suman was born in Mumbai to Bollywood actor Shekhar Suman and Alka Suman (née Kapur), a fashion designer.
 His elder brother, Aayush, died in 1995.
 His father publicly revealed that Adhyayan went through depression and had suicidal thoughts as Bollywood created numerous hurdles for him.

 On 11 March 2021, Suman revealed that he broke up with Splitsvilla 11 fame Maera Mishra after being in a relationship for two years.

 Career

-Suman debuted as an actor in Bollywood in 2008 with Haal–e–dil which was directed by Anil Devgan and produced by Kumar Mangat.
-His second film was Raaz – The Mystery Continues, a semi-hit, directed by Mohit Suri and produced by Mukesh Bhatt.
+Suman debuted as an actor in Bollywood in 2008 with Haal-e-Dil which was directed by Anil Devgan and produced by Kumar Mangat.
+His second film was Raaz: The Mystery Continues, a semi-hit, directed by Mohit Suri and produced by Mukesh Bhatt.
 His third film Jashnn was also with Mukesh Bhatt and his performance in the film was critically acclaimed.

 Suman's latest release was his father's failed directorial venture Heartless.
 It is a romantic medical thriller that explored the sensitive topic of anaesthesia and its awareness.

 Pursuing a career in singing, Suman's first single was "Saareyan Nu Chaddeya".
 His last release was the recreated version of Arjun Kanungo's - "Aaya Na Tu", "Aaya Na Tu 2.0".
 Suman also announced his own music channel AS Music with the release of "Aaya Na Tu 2.0" and wants to assist talents across the globe in showcasing their talent and providing them with a platform which will guide them in producing their own music and making them reach out to the right target audience.

 His recent release is Soniyo 2.0.